 instead of having to choose which one to create.
 This means that there are a lot of styles that influenced my style of composing, though bombastic film music, symphonic metal and classical music are my main influences.

 I make both instrumental music featuring viola and music with vocals in collaboration with various guest vocalists.
-As I mentioned in the intro I release the vocal music under the name Compendium to avoid confusion, so please click the Compendium logo below to jump to that music.
+As I mentioned in the intro I release the vocal music under the name Compendium to avoid confusion, so please go to the Compendium page to listen to those.

 The follow up album of 'Storm'.
 'The Dark Side' is an album of eleven songs with more focus on the viola and on the dark side of orchestral music.
 It should come as no surprise that this album was largely inspired by dark fantasy and horror stories, resulting in a darker set of songs.